How to have those awkward conversations with your family

 Accept your differences

-Not all our family members share the same values and outlook towards life, which can be the one of the main reasons behind the awkwardness.
+Not all our family members share the same values and outlook toward life, which can be one of the main reasons behind the awkwardness.
 For example, The Generation Gap with your parents may make you look at things in a completely different way compared to them.
 You may find premarital sex to be completely ok, but your parents may not.
 You might find abortion acceptable, while your parents may not.

 Imagine that you find yourself in a situation where you have to bring one of these things up with your parents.
 In such cases, it won’t help to dismiss their views straight up as ‘wrong’ or outdated.
 Acceptance of the difference of opinion is the first step to having a fruitful conversation.
 They have views that they think are justified from their own perspectives.
 So judging them for their views won’t help in most cases.
 Trying to make them see how they could change their outlook with empathy is a healthier starting point.